BasharKhdr1992/countries-app-with-theme-switcher/README.md

 1. This app used the countries public api to display information about each country in the world.
 2. There is a search bar that looks up countries based on a full or partial match of the country name.
 The search bar is supported by a text highlighter as a bonus
-3. The used can click on a country's card, and a details page will show up
+3. The user can click on a country's card, and a details page will show up
+4. The user can filter the countries based on the continent.
-4. The user can navigate the world through any country's borders.
+5. The user can navigate the world through any country's borders.
 It is really a fun experience.
-5. There is a light/dark theme switch.
+6. There is a light/dark theme switch.